Accredited, multi-media online course. Study from anywhere in the world.

 6.1 Formulating different types of shampoo This lesson covers formulating several different types of shampoo, including regular shampoos, daily-use shampoos, conditioning shampoos, clarifying shampoos, and 2-in-1 shampoos.

-6.2 Formulating shampoo for different hair types Learn how to modify shampoo formulas to suit different hair types including normal, dry, oily and African hair (which has some specific requirements).
+6.2 Formulating shampoo for different hair types Learn how to modify shampoo formulas to suit different hair types including normal, dry, oily and Afro-textured hair (which has some specific requirements).